arthursoaresabiviolo-ux/ransomware-keylogger/README.md

-🇺🇸 README.md (English Version)
+🛡️ README.md — Educational Project: Simulated Ransomware & Keylogger in Python
-🛡️ Educational Project: Simulated Ransomware & Keylogger in Python 📌 Overview
+📌 Overview

 This repository contains a safe and educational simulation of two common malware types — Ransomware and Keylogger — implemented in Python for academic purposes as part of a Cybersecurity course.